SURE: Safe Uncertainty-Aware Robot-Environment Interaction using Trajectory Optimization: METHOD

-\section{NOMINAL TRAJECTORY OPTIMIZATION}
+\subsection{Nominal Trajectory Optimization}

-In this section, we present the formulation of the nominal trajectory optimization using multiple shooting~\cite{morrison1962multiple}, which assumes that contact occurs at a deterministic time.
+In this section, we present the formulation of the nominal TO using multiple shooting, which assumes that contact occurs at a deterministic time.
 The trajectory starts from the initial state $\mathbf{x}_0$, under control $\mathbf{u}$, and is discretized into $N$ shooting nodes, Fig.~\ref{fig:nominaltrajopt_sketch}.
 We assume that the contact occurs at the node indexed by $c$.
-The trajectory optimization problem can then be formulated as follows:
+The TO problem can then be formulated as follows:

 Here, $\Delta t_{i}$ denotes the time interval between nodes, varying within the bounds specified in ~\eqref{eq:nominaltrajopt_timebound}; $L_N$ is the terminal cost; $L_i$ is the running cost; $\mathbf{w}$ and $\mathbf{h}$ represent the state-input equality and inequality constraints, respectively; $\mathbf{f}$ specifies the discrete dynamics; $g$ is the guard function, whose value determines the triggering condition of the contact event (contact occurs at $g=0$, while $g>0$ holds at all other times); and $R$ is the impact or reset function.